YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 INDMAXNEST
 ------------------

-Last used version: V6.0-000

 INDMAXNEST, Maximum nesting of indirection expressions exceeded

-Run Time Error: This indicates that indirection nesting required more space than YottaDB/GT.M provides.
-The space needed by YottaDB/GT.M is a function of the number, type and complexity of the indirect expressions being nested.
+Run Time Error: This indicates that indirection nesting required more space than YottaDB provides.
+The space needed by YottaDB is a function of the number, type and complexity of the indirect expressions being nested.

 Action: Review the program logic and reduce the amount of nested indirection in the routine.